The email campaign report is available for every email campaign and includes detailed information about the email's performance.

 Explanation of terminology used in reports

 Here's what happens when you send an email campaign:

-Total number of emails that was actually sent - contacts who weren't eligible to be sent emails due to consent revoked, invalid email or too many bounces are excluded.
+Total number of emails that was actually sent - contacts who weren't eligible to be sent emails (skipped contacts) due to consent revoked, invalid email or too many bounces are excluded.

 Sent emails that didn't fail.
 This includes all emails that can potentially reach inboxes.
 There is no way to know for sure if these emails are quarantined or sent to spam folders.
 Read more about deliverability.